ravshanbekn/url-shortener-service/README.md

 ## Setup

 1. Clone the repository.
+2. Start Docker by running `docker-compose up`.
-2. Run `./gradlew build` to build the project.
+3. Run `./gradlew build` to build the project.
-3. Start the application with Docker by running `docker-compose up`.
+4. Run `java -jar build/libs/service.jar` to run the project.

 ## API Documentation